When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Calvin is of Latin and French origins.
 The French word “chauve” translates to mean “bald.”
 It used to be predominantly a French surname from the 17th century spelled as Cauvin, where “chauve” originates from (1).

-Calvin was originally a surname in France because of John Calvin, the notable French theologian responsible for the Protestant Reformation.
+The transition from surname to first name is largely due to John Calvin, the notable French theologian responsible for the Protestant Reformation.
 He famously created Calvinism and the idea of predestination.
 Calvin was born with the name Jehan Cauvin, French for the English form, John Calvin (2).

+Following the Reformation, the name was often bestowed upon sons to honor the theologian, particularly among Puritans and Presbyterians.
 Throughout England and Wales, the first recorded births for Calvin as a given name were 15 babies in the 1840s.
-The name did not hit over 100 births in a decade for either country until the 1940s when 196 babies named Calvin were born.
-By the 1960s, there were 670 babies with names throughout these countries.
+The name did not hit over 100 births in a decade for either country until the 1940s.

 How Do I Pronounce Calvin?